foxsake/dotfiles/README.md

 ```bash
 git submodule update --init
 ```
 #### Upgrading plugins
-To upgrade a plugin bundle go to the plugin directory and pull
+To upgrade a plugin bundle, go to the plugin directory and pull
 ```bash
 git pull origin master
 ```